Austral-IV/docker_getting_started/README.md

 To use Docker, you need one `Dockerfile` per image.
 This file includes instructions for building and running the application.
 These are the contents of our `Dockerfile`:

+    FROM node:22
+    WORKDIR /app

+    COPY package*.json ./

+    RUN npm install

+    COPY . .

+    ENV PORT=3000
+    EXPOSE 3000

+    CMD ["npm", "run" ,"start"]

-The server relies on noe, so we import it:
+The server relies on Node, so we import it:

     FROM node:22